schnell18/play-bigdata/spark/README.md

 Alternatively, you can build the box yourself by following instruction from [this github repository][10].

-Optinally, you may install following software to ease spark development under command line:
+Optinally, you may install following softwares to ease spark development under command line:
 - [tmux][6]
 - [vim][7] or [neovim][8]